Immigration policy of the United States: Visa policy

 To seek entry to the United States, prospective immigrants must apply and be accepted for a travel visa.
-Immigrants seeking permanent residency are given a green card, which designates them as lawful permanent residents.
+If a person legally migrates to the United States they may petition for an adjustment of status to become a lawful permanent resident, also known as a green card holder..
 Approximately one million green cards are granted annually.
 Between 2013 and 2017, 45% of green card recipients were immediate relatives of American citizens, and another 21% were family sponsored.
 14% of recipients received green cards for employment, and 13% received green cards as refugees.
 The Diversity Immigrant Visa program also grants 55,000 green cards for applicants around the world each year.
 Immigrants seeking temporary residence in the United States apply for a temporary visa.
 Approved applicants are authorized to stay for a certain length of time, and they may also be authorized to work or attend university in the United States, depending on their visa category.

 Historically, laws such as the War Brides Act of 1945 was passed at the end of World War II and the American Homecoming Act of 1988 have been passed to allow immediate relatives of American service-members to immigrate to the United States following a major war.
 In 2013, the parole in place program was established to provide temporary residency for the immediate relatives of active duty military personnel while they applied for lawful permanent residency.
-Children of military personnel born overseas are automatically granted American citizenship if their parents are American citizens.
-These children are processed through Conciliary Reports of Birth Abroad.

 There are various nonimmigrant visa categories to seek entry into the United States for short periods of time and specific purposes.
 There are several requirements in order for someone to obtain a visa (e.g. visa fee, acceptable photograph, DS-160 visa application, required documents, visa interview appointment).
-The four main types of visas are tourist, immigration, student, or work.
+The four main types of visas are tourist, immigration, student or work.
 To obtain a tourist visa one needs to get visitor visa (B-12) unless one qualifies for the Visa Waiver Program.
 International education is supported by the United States and welcomes foreign students and exchange visitors.
 To obtain a student visa, students need to be admitted into their chosen schools or program sponsors.
 A business visa requires a visitor visa (B-1) unless they qualify for the Visa Waiver Program.
 Temporary workers must qualify for an available visa category based on their employment purpose.
 Immigrants who want a permanent residency are granted a green card (immigrant visa), which allows for someone to work legally, travel abroad and return, bring children and spouse, and become eligible for citizenship.
 About one million green cards are granted annually.
 In 2019, 13.7% of foreign-born residents populated the United States.